Analysis | Limit Travel to Fight Coronavirus? The Pros and Cons

 6. What are the downsides of restrictions?

 The WHO notes that they can interrupt the flow of aid, technical support, and goods that people regularly need.
-The Joint United Nations Program on HIV/AIDS said in February that a third of people living with HIV in China were at risk of running out of their medicine because of restrictions on movement.
+The Joint United Nations Program on HIV/AIDS said in February that a third of people living with HIV in China were at risk of running out of their medicine because of the curbs.
 Restrictions on movement can contribute to the stigmatization of people from communities affected by epidemics, and they can create a false sense of security in unaffected areas, distracting officials from taking other measures.
 The fear of having trade and travel limits imposed on an area can lead governments to conceal outbreaks, or the extent of them.
 And restrictions disrupt commerce.
-A slowdown in China prompted economists to downgrade forecasts for economic growth in the world’s second-biggest economy to the lowest level in three decades.
-They also warned of a global recession, with growth contracting in countries across the globe.
+The lockdown in China prompted economists to downgrade forecasts for economic growth in the world’s second-biggest economy to the lowest level in three decades.
+They also warned of a global recession.

 7. Is health screening at borders effective?